nbjerre/portfolio1/_posts/2025-08-25-004-adding-different-upgrades-to-arrow-and-still-researching-ai.md

 finetune and add a style to the buttons, aswell as fixing a bug we found in our playtesting, where it does not change who the arrow flies at.

+A﻿lso a meeting with PO is setup to check if we are on the right direction

 ### Guild ML and AI:

 ###### Progress: